JianHao Tan

 JianHao Tan (born 14 June 1993) is a Singaporean YouTuber and the chief executive officer of Titan Digital Media.
-As of 17 November 2025, he has more than 7,783,000 subscribers on YouTube and 729,000 followers on Instagram.
+As of 17 November 2025, he has more than 7,783,000 subscribers and over 3 billion accumulative views for JianHao Tan Youtube channel alone as of November 2025 on YouTube and 729,000 followers on Instagram.

 Early life and education

 Tan was born on 14 June 1993 in Singapore.
 His mother, Luwina Chong, a piano teacher, was born and raised in Hong Kong.
 At 8 years old, his father, Edmund, was posted to Cambodia by the Ministry of Foreign Affairs, and Tan moved there with his family.
 Several years later, his family moved to Hanoi, Vietnam, where he studied at the United Nations International School of Hanoi, graduating in 2011.